mumorutth/Expense-Tracking-System/README.md

 # Expense-Tracking-System
-Developing a website.
+Developing a website for learning purposes.
 An expense tracking system.